 - Research framework: Practice Makes Perfect and Research from the Community Roundtable

-In about 10 minutes you'll complete a custom assessment to help you understand your community management maturity.
+In about 10 minutes you can assess your community program to better understand your community management maturity.
 You'll receive a scorecard with your maturity for each of the eight competencies in the Community Maturity Model.

 The Community Score allows you to identify where to focus resources for maximum ROI on your community efforts.